-Chemical Control: If the crop is planted in August or September when populations are at their greatest, a soil-applied prophylactic-insecticide such as imidacloprid is most often applied.
-If cauliflower is planted after whitefly populations have declined, foliar-applied insecticides can be used as necessary.
-Imidacloprid, endosulfan, oxydemeton-methyl and dimethoate are the most commonly used foliar insecticides.
-Tank-mixing insecticides helps control whiteflies, as well as, preventing the build up of insecticide resistance.
+Chemical Control: If the crop is planted in August or September when populations are at their greatest a soil-applied prophylactic insecticide, such as imidacloprid, is often applied.
+If greens are planted after whitefly populations have declined, foliar-applied insecticides can be used as necessary.
+Imidacloprid, endosulfan and dimethoate are the most commonly used foliar insecticides.
+Tank-mixing insecticides helps control whiteflies, as well as, preventing the development of insecticide resistance.
 When spraying it is important to achieve complete crop coverage, this will provide the best control of whiteflies.
 There is a strong dependence on imidacloprid to control whiteflies; this creates concerns of product resistance.
 As well, whitefly resistance to organophosphates and pyrethroids has been noted in the past, thus resistance management is important.